Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Box 1: User1 and User2 only.Box 2: User1 and User3 only.
 - [ ] Box 1: User1, User2, and User3 only Box 2: User1, User2, User3 and User4 only.
 - [ ] Box 1: User1, User2, User3 and User4 only Box 2: User1, User2, and User3 only.

-### Your network contains an Active Directory forest named contoso.com.
-The forest contains a single domain.
-You have an Azure subscription named Sub1 that is associated to an Azure Active Directory (Azure AD) tenant named contoso.com.
-You plan to deploy Azure AD Connect and to integrate Active Directory and the Azure AD tenant.
-You need to recommend an integration solution that meets the following requirements: – Ensures that password policies and user logon restrictions apply to user accounts that are synced to the tenant – Minimizes the number of servers required for the solution.
-Which authentication method should you include in the recommendation?

-- [ ] federated identity with Active Directory Federation Services (AD FS).
-- [x] password hash synchronization with seamless single sign-on (SSO).
-- [ ] pass-through authentication with seamless single sign-on (SSO).

 ### You have an Azure Active Directory (Azure AD) te nant that contains the users shown in the following table.
 You create and enforce an Azure AD Identity Protection sign-in risk policy that has the following settings: – Assignments: Include Group1, exclude Group2 – Conditions: Sign-in risk level: Medium and above – Access Allow access, Require multi-factor authentication You need to identify what occurs when the users sign in to Azure AD.
 What should you identify for each user?
 To answer, select the appropriate options in the answer area.
 NOTE: Each correct selection is worth one point.
 When User1 sings in from an anonymous IP address, the user will: When User2 signs in from an unfamiliar location, the user will: When User3 signs in from an infceted device, the user will